cncf/k8s-conformance/reviewing.md

 3. Review the `name`.
 If it contains the word "Kubernetes" in a non-descriptive fashion, verify that the `name` is listed in "Participant Kubernetes Combinations" section of the vendor's Participation Form.

+When a submission meets all policy requirements, label the pull request `participation-form-signed-yes` to indicate that the policy review is complete.